Settings

 If I was a janitor I would seek legal action, but against the site owners.
 Not updating their website (that every script kiddie this century would love to hack) for 13 years is clearly a gross negligence.

-• majorchord 8 months ago
+• majorchord a year ago

 > clearly a gross negligence